 There are several different kinds of keyboards for PCs.
 The most common type is a physical, external keyboard that plugs into your PC.
 But Windows has a built-in Ease of Access tool called the On-Screen Keyboard (OSK) that can be used instead of a physical keyboard.

 You don’t need a touchscreen to use the OSK.
 It displays a visual keyboard with all the standard keys, so you can use your mouse or another pointing device to select keys or use a physical single key or group of keys to cycle through the keys on the screen.

 To open the On-Screen Keyboard via Windows Settings, please follow the steps below.

 - Click on Start, - Select Settings - Ease of Access - click on keyboard on the right pane, turn on the toggle - Under Use the On-Screen Keyboard.

 A keyboard that can be used to move around the screen and enter text will appear on the screen.
 The keyboard will remain on the screen until you close it.

 Note: You can also use your keyboard to turn the on-screen keyboard on or off.

-Via the Command Prompt: You can open the OSK via the command prompt the follow ways
+You can open the OSK via the command prompt in the following ways